 See Create a repository for the steps to follow.

 When you link your Bitbucket team account with Jira Cloud, the repositories owned by your Bitbucket account appear on the Manage DVCS Accounts page in Jira.
 A team member may create repositories under their individual Bitbucket account, but assign the team as the owner.
 These repositories also appear in Bitbucket under the list.

-See Connect Bitbucket Cloud to Jira Cloud applications for the steps to follow.
+See Connect Bitbucket Cloud to Jira Software Cloud for the steps to follow.

 What to do next...